jamesburns-rts/teamwork-cli/README.md

 Javascript is not my strength so please tell me what I am doing wrong in this.
 Particularly how to better store the teamwork API key...

+Note everything I have done below is in ubuntu which uses 'nodejs' instead of 'node'.

 ## Installation